Hydrangea

 Morphology

-Leaves:Broad serrated leaves
+Leaves:Large serrated leaves

-Flowers:Large spherical clusters in various colors
+Flowers:Large spherical flower clusters in various colors

-Roots:Shallow fibrous roots
+Roots:Shallow fibrous root system

 Stem:Shrubby stems